 As well as thickness, compression support is vital.

-Heavy persons should determine how firm they need their mattress to be by starting with a medium to medium-firm.
+Heavy people should determine how firm they need their mattress to be by starting with a medium to medium-firm.
 They can try this out at a mattress or furniture store or mattress store by lying down on several mattresses with these firmness ratings.

 Rather than lying down on the bed for just a few minutes, they should spend several minutes, trying out several of their preferred sleeping positions.